-Foundations played an important role in studying the issue, in publicizing its terrible price, and in helping mobilize a full-scale reform effort.
-The Carnegie Foundation marked a new era in elite philanthropy and race politics when it funded Gunnar Myrdal's The American Dilemma.
-Myrdal's study focused on white Americans and argued that their conceptions, attitudes, and policies towards Afro-Americans contradicted the "American Creed" of egalitarianism, freedom, and opportunity.
-White American fear, loathing, and oppression of blacks, declared the study, was irrational and generated a moral dilemma in the American mind and social order.
+Since the turn of the century, elite philanthropic institutions like the General Education Board sought to integrate the South and Southern Afro-Americans into the national cultural order by modernizing Southern education.
+Beginning in the 1920s and 1930s, foundation-supported eugenicists used pseudo-scientific methodologies and data to argue various policies and programs concerning blacks and immigrants.
+The 1940s marked a new era in elite philanthropy and race politics when the Carnegie Corporation funded Gunnar Myrdal's American Dilemma.
+Myrdal's study focused on white Americans and argued that their conceptions, attitudes, and policies towards Afro-Americans contradicted the "American Creed" which privileged equality, egalitarianism, freedom, and opportunity.
+White Americans' fear, loathing, and oppression of blacks was irrational and generated a moral dilemma in the American mind and social order.

-Myrdal's study made a major impact on the politics of race in the 1940s, a time when blacks were making important contributions to the war effort and white violence against blacks had increased.
+Myrdal's study made a major impact on the politics of race in the 1940s, a time when blacks were making important contributions to the war effort and white violence against blacks was increasing.
 While Myrdal's study expanded discussions about race, it also circumscribed them.
-Myrdal's focus on the "moral" and ideological challenges of racism downplayed the role of class and economics in generating inequalities.
+Myrdal focused on the "moral" and ideological challenges of racism, downplaying the role of class, economics, and capitalism in generating inequalities.
 He had an optimistic view, arguing that America was "progressing" toward a more open and democratic system of race relations.